Comcast/sheens/README.md

 required _target_, which is the name of a node in the machine specification.

-A pattern is a structure object that can include pattern variables.
-(See below for more about pattern.)
+A _pattern_, which can include pattern variables, can be matched against an incoming message or current bindings.
+See below for more about patterns.
 A _guard_ is an optional procedure that generates bindings (perhaps nil) from bindings.
 If a guard returns no bindings, then the branch isn't followed.

 A machine consists of its _current state_: the name of the current node, the current bindings, and a pointer to the machine's